COURSE TITLE:

 Assignment #2: Read Your Chosen Text.

-Write a 2-3 page summary of main ideas and key points.
+Read a book from the bibliography or one of student's choice.
 If taking this course in a group, each person should read a book.
 Only one person needs to write a summary.

-Assignment #3: Complete Worksheets in Manual.
+Assignment #3: Complete Designated Worksheets in Manual.

-Assignment #4: Discussion.
+Assignment #4: Discussion with Educators.

 Discuss areas of focus and difficulty in motivating students and increasing self-esteem with other educators.
+Write a 2-page summary.

 Assignment #5: Discussion With Sports Coach.

-Discuss with a sports coach at school or in your community ways they motivate and build self-esteem.
+Discuss with a sports coach at school or in the community ways they motivate and build self-esteem.
+In a short report compile and summarize all responses from the person.
+(2 pages).

 Assignment #6: Literature Review.

 Review 3 separate journals or articles on the topic of motivation.
+Choose one and write a 2 page summary of the article.
+Include the title of the article and the author.

 ADDITIONAL ASSIGNMENTS REQUIRED FOR UNIVERSITY QUARTER CREDIT